Hierarchical Bayesian Nearest Neighbor Co-Kriging Gaussian Process Models; An Application to Intersatellite Calibration: Abstract

-Recent advancements in remote sensing technology and the increasing size of satellite constellations allows massive geophysical information to be gathered daily on a global scale by numerous platforms of different fidelity.
-The auto-regressive co-kriging model is a suitable framework to analyse such data sets because it accounts for cross-dependencies among different fidelity satellite outputs.
-However, its implementation in multifidelity large spatial data-sets is practically infeasible because the computational complexity increases cubically with the total number of observations.
-In this paper, we propose a nearest neighbor co-kriging Gaussian process that couples the auto-regressive model and nearest neighbor GP by using augmentation ideas.
-Our model reduces the computational complexity to be linear with the total number of spatial observed locations.
-The latent process of the nearest neighbor GP is augmented in a manner which allows the specification of semi-conjugate priors.
-This facilitates the design of an efficient MCMC sampler involving mostly direct sampling updates which can be implemented in parallel computational environments.
+\begin{singlespace} Recent advancements in remote sensing technology and the increasing size of satellite constellations allow for massive geophysical information to be gathered daily on a global scale by numerous platforms of different fidelity.
+The auto-regressive co-kriging model provides a suitable framework for the analysis of such data sets as it is able to account for cross-dependencies among different fidelity satellite outputs.
+However, its implementation in multifidelity large spatial data sets is practically infeasible because the computational complexity increases cubically with the total number of observations.
+In this paper, we propose a nearest neighbor co-kriging Gaussian process (GP) that couples the auto-regressive model and nearest neighbor GP by using augmentation ideas.
+Our model reduces the computational complexity to be linear with the total number of spatially observed locations.
+The spatial random effects of the nearest neighbor GP are augmented in a manner which allows the specification of semi-conjugate priors.
+This facilitates the design of an efficient MCMC sampler involving mostly direct sampling updates.
 The good predictive performance of the proposed method is demonstrated in a simulation study.
 We use the proposed method to analyze High-resolution Infrared Radiation Sounder data gathered from two NOAA polar orbiting satellites.

 \end{singlespace}